Last updated: 13th July 2023

 THE LEGAL BASIS FOR PROCESSING YOUR DATA

-Applicant and student personal data is collected and processed by ICMP as necessary for the performance of a contract under which ICMP provides services to applicants and students.
+Applicant and student personal data is collected and processed by ICMP, as a public body, under the ‘public task’ basis as it is necessary for ICMP to undertake its core learning and teaching function.

 THE TYPES OF INFORMATION WE COLLECT